atoti/notebooks/notebooks/01-use-cases/finance/portfolio-management/cvar-optimizer/README.md

 ### Portfolio Optimizer

-Users will be able to choose the portfolio they want to optimize from either the ipywidgets component or atoti custom UI.
+Users will be able to choose the portfolio they want to optimize from either the ipywidgets component or Atoti custom UI.

 Triggering the optimization will trigger the download of the following data to the optimizer:
 1. historical pricing